How to start an RTO?

 - Complete a Fit and Proper Person declaration for all executive and high managerial personnel of your organisation;

-- Complete the registration form; and
+- Complete the application form; and

 - Gather all of the required supporting documents – such as the ASIC Company Registration document.